worst PT Cruiser years to avoid

 #5.
 Brake Problems

-The PT Cruiser models also had brake problems in some model years, such as brake shoes and brake pads wearing out quickly.
+The PT Cruiser models also had brake problems in some model years, such as brake pads wearing out quickly.
 This problem severely affected the handling of the PT Cruiser and the brake system did not work properly.

 #6.
 Cruise Control Problems